vfmd/vfmd.github.io/differences.md

     starts lists at the number "1", irrespective of what number is used to start the list in the source text.

+ 7. [Misnested constructs]: The vfmd specification defines how misnested constructs should be handled.
+The original Markdown syntax does not document the behaviour on encountering such bad input.
+(To be fair, vfmd too doesn't include this in it's syntax guide page because most document authors don't need to know this).

- 7. [Including raw HTML]: The original Markdown syntax page implies that HTML blocks can be freely included within Markdown, and shall be recognized correctly.
+ 8. [Including raw HTML]: The original Markdown syntax page implies that HTML blocks can be freely included within Markdown, and shall be recognized correctly.
 In practice however, correctly figuring out where the HTML block ends is a hard problem for a Markdown parser,